West Virginia Mountaineers: Rugby

 The West Virginia Rugby Football Club was established in 1974, and is the oldest established club sport at WVU.
 In the fall of 2013, WVU won the Keystone Conference and qualified for the American Collegiate Rugby Championship, where they lost to Kutztown in the quarterfinals.
 In the spring of 2014, WVU reached the D1-AA national playoffs, where they defeated Princeton 41–24, but lost in the quarterfinals 34–14 to San Diego.
 The Mountaineers play their home games at the Mylan Park Athletic Field Complex.
-The Mountaineers have been led by Head Coach Glover since spring of 2013.
+The Mountaineers have been led by Head Coach Shotaro Egashira since Fall of 2024.

 Cricket

 The West Virginia Cricket Club competes in American College Cricket.
 In 2019, the Mountaineers won the American College Cricket National Championship by defeating NJIT.
 The following year, the Mountaineers qualified for the 2020 National Championship tournament.
-However due to COVID-19, the event was canceled.
+However, due to COVID-19, the event was canceled.
 Following the resumption of American College Cricket in 2022, it was decided that the 2020 tournament would be made up.
 The Mountaineers also qualified for the 2022 National Championship tournament and played in both tournaments during the same week.
 They went on to win both tournaments, defeating Arkansas State to be crowned 2020 national champions and Florida to become 2022 national champions.